SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ```
 cd UncertainSCI/docs
 ```
-You can use bundler to install jekyll and all the subsequent dependencies to run the local jekyll server.
+You can use bundler to install Jekyll and all the subsequent dependencies to run the local Jekyll server.
 Just run:
 ```
 bundle install
 ```